U.S. Cities with High Levels of Lead in Drinking Water

-The Aquasana Clean Water Bottle is a sustainable and affordable alternative.
+The Aquasana Stainless Steel Filter Bottle is a sustainable and affordable alternative.
 It is available in glass or BPA-free plastic; it can be easily tucked into a purse or day bag and filled at a fountain with confidence.

 With lead and other contaminants filling the news and your water supply, considering a carefully crafted filtering option just makes sense.